Jake Burger Player Props: White Sox vs. Tigers

 Tigers Pitching Rankings

-- The Tigers rank 23rd in baseball in home runs surrendered (64 total, 1.3 per game).
+- The Tigers rank 23rd in baseball in home runs given up (65 total, 1.3 per game).

-- The left-hander last pitched on Sunday against the Washington Nationals, when he threw two innings, allowing six earned runs while giving up 10 hits.
+- In his last time out on Monday, the righty threw 5 2/3 innings against the Kansas City Royals, giving up five earned runs while surrendering five hits.

-- The 25-year-old has an ERA of 7.45, with 7.2 strikeouts per nine innings, in nine games this season.
-Opponents are batting .304 against him.
+- The 31-year-old has an ERA of 4.08, with 7 strikeouts per nine innings, in seven games this season.
+Opponents have a .248 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.